AlmonzoRhoden/fitness-tracker/README.md

 <h2>Installation instructions</h2>
 Once the application is downloaded, run 'npm install' in the root location of your project folder in which all packages will be installed.
-Afterwards, you can view it locally on your computer by running 'node server.js' and then going to http://localhost:3000 to use.
+Afterwards, you can view it locally on your computer by running 'node server.js' in root location and then going to http://localhost:3000 to use.

-<h2>Questions?</h2>
+## Questions?
 Feel free to email me at almonzo.rhoden@gmail.com in order for me to address any questions or concerns you may have regarding my application thank you.